100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A brand where the packaging became the logo.

-- The Fact: In the 1980s, Absolut's marketing campaign, developed by agency TBWA, focused entirely on the unique, apothecary-style shape of the bottle.
-There was no traditional logo on the bottle itself, just the text.
+- The Fact: In the 1980s, Absolut’s marketing campaign, developed by agency TBWA, focused entirely on the unique, apothecary-style shape of the bottle.
+There was no traditional logo on the bottle itself; only the text was visible.

 - My Take: This was a stroke of marketing genius.
 They turned the product’s container into the hero and the logo.
 A minimalist, confident approach made the brand feel cool and sophisticated.